butterpigpig001/digiRunner/README.md

 export NAMESPACE=default
 ```

-For the persistent disk provisioning of the Jenkins application StatefulSets, you will need to:
+For the persistent disk provisioning of the digiRunner application StatefulSets, you will need to:

  * Set the StorageClass name.
 Check your available options using the command below:
    * ```kubectl get storageclass```